DETAILED ACTION

 a discharge pipe (32) having a multi-stage shape including a plurality of stages (D1-D6), wherein the material (M) is pressurized inside the discharge pipe (32) and moves in a first direction from the inlet toward the outlet [see figure 3],

 wherein a cross-sectional area of the plurality of stages (D1-D6) in a direction perpendicular to the first direction progressively decreases from the inlet to the outlet, as seen in figure 3 [see 2nd paragraph on pg.
-5 of translation],
+5 of translation].

-Therefore it would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to modify the nozzle of Ito et al to include heaters and temperature sensors at each stage, as taught by Sudo, in order to maintain the temperature of the material to be uniform during the extruding process.
+Therefore it would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to modify the nozzle of Ito et al to include heaters at each stage, as taught by Sudo, in order to maintain the temperature of the material to be uniform during the extruding process.

 In reference to claim 2, Ito et al the plurality of stages include in the discharge pipe comprises interfaces, and